beecodeguy/take-away-assessment/README.md

 ## Bonus
 ### Authentication
 - Implement a basic authentication system.
-Users should be able to log in and view additional features, such as the ability to create and edit blog posts.
+Users should be able to log in and view additional features, such as the ability to create and edit post posts.

 ## Submission